 E-mobility in the Aerospace Industry

 Following an increase in oil prices in 2008 and pressures on governments for a “greener planet”, significant investment has been applied in recent years to move to electronic vehicles.
 The electric car market is already surging in popularity.
 E-mobility in the Aerospace industry is relatively lagging behind, but there is progress.
-To some extent, Aerospace is watching Automotive and other sectors closely as it prepares itself to move from internal combustion engines (ICE) to electric power.
+To some extent, Aerospace is watching Automotive and other sectors closely as it prepares itself to move from internal combustion engines (ICE) to all-electric and hybrid fuelled power.

 Electric aircraft – a technology nearly 50 years old!